 The Android operating system has always thrived on its customizability.
-From personalized launchers to a myriad of app choices, Android users can make their phones look and work the way that they want.
-Now, in accord with a ruling last year by the European Commission, Google Play will be showing people in Europe the new ballot screens when accessing Google Play Store, giving them a choice when choosing their browsers.
+From personalized launchers to a myriad of app choices, Android users can make their phones look and work the way they want.
+Now, in accord with a ruling last year by the European Commission, Google Play will be showing people in Europe the new ballot screens when accessing the Google Play Store, giving them a choice when choosing their browsers.

 After Google releases an update, you’ll see the browser ballot the next time you open Google Play.
 To try Opera, simply select it from the browser ballot screen.
 If you don’t see Opera in the ballot, you can always install it from Google Play or directly from Opera.com.

 The Opera browser

 Opera actually has two major Android browsers, both widely used in Europe.
 Opera for Android is a powerful browser that includes a long list of useful features to make your browsing experience safer and faster.
 Built on a performance-tuned version of Chromium, it is a new standard in browsing.
 It includes a free VPN that helps increase your privacy and security when you are browsing.
 Opera’s ad blocker gives you more control over intrusive advertising and protection against malicious cryptocurrency mining while allowing you to whitelist sites that you want to support.

 Opera for Android also includes a native crypto wallet that allows you to store cryptocurrencies, make peer to peer transactions through the blockchain, and store/share collectibles available on decentralized apps (Dapps).
 Its user-friendly interface makes it super easy for you to start using without any complicated setups.
 You can also block annoying cookie dialog boxes automatically and easily adjust text sizes, even on websites not optimized for mobile users.